 Did you know, an irrigation system leak as small as 1/32nd of an inch in diameter (about the thickness of a dime) can waste about 6,300 gallons of water per month!?

 Remind your customers that a residential irrigation system should be checked each spring before use to make sure it wasn’t damaged by frost or freezing.

-If you’re WaterSense certified (see sidebar, above left), let them know that you’ve passed a government-approved certification program specifically focused on water efficiency.
+If you’re WaterSense certified (see sidebar, above right), let them know that you’ve passed a government-approved certification program specifically focused on water efficiency.
 Not only can you help detect and correct leaks for them, but you can also make sure their systems operate as efficiently as possible.